Escape-hiring/js-fullstack/SUBJECT.md

 - For instance, solving this test and matching our business requirements does not necessarily require to setup a database system.
 - You should focus on solutions working **locally**, without worrying about moving it to any kind of production environment.
-- You are not forced to stick with the current choice of libraries, but you won't have extra time to complete the test if you decide to change them.

 ## Delivery